gauravpsalvi/iegen/W1_Informal.md

 Hello John,
 //First
 How are you?
-I hope you're wife Amy and daughter Jasmine are doing great too.
 Although, it's such a short time since we last saw each other, it feels much longer.
-I can't believe it's already been 2 years since our last vacation together! such a memorable holiday and the lovely photos!It just brought it all back  to me so vividly.
+I'm filled with glee whenever I think about the time we spent together!
+Our photos just brought it all back to me so vividly.

 I have recently been really overwhelmed with my work.
 I've just started a new business, and I've been working around the clock.
 It's been intense!
 I don't mean to complain; I've been enjoying it immensely and there is a huge turnover every month.

 //Mid--